reedhewitt/loopy-php/README.md

 `middle`: Boolean for whether you are between the first and the last.
 (This will never be true if only looping over one or two items.)

 ## Methods
+`__construct($countable, $starting_index = 0)`: When you intialize Loopy, give it the array or object you are going to loop over so that it can count it and do the math.
+Optionally, you can specify a starting index other than zero.

 `only($n)`: Returns a boolean for whether the total number of loops is equal to `$n`.

 `more_than($n)`: Returns a boolean for whether the total number of loops is greater than `$n`.